Florida Police Radio Encryption: Miami-Dade, Tampa Bay & Statewide Status

 Florida's Sunshine Laws and Scanner Access

-Florida's public records laws (Chapter 119) guarantee broad access to government records, yet police departments can encrypt radio communications without public input.
-While you can eventually FOIA radio recordings, real-time access—which enables journalism, civilian safety monitoring, and immediate accountability—is gone in encrypted jurisdictions.
+Florida's Chapter 119 public records law guarantees broad access to government documents, yet police departments can encrypt radio communications with no public input required.
+You can eventually FOIA radio recordings, but by then the news cycle has moved on.
+Real-time access—the kind that enables beat journalism and civilian safety monitoring—is gone in encrypted jurisdictions.

 Florida Statute 843.167

 Florida law explicitly permits scanner ownership and use.
-The only restriction is using a scanner to facilitate crime.
-This means citizens have a clear right to monitor—the question is whether departments can block that access through encryption.
+The only restriction is using a scanner to facilitate a crime.
+Citizens have a clear legal right to monitor public safety radio—the question is whether agencies can eliminate the content worth monitoring by encrypting it.